 What does the word “philanthropy” mean to you?
-Even today, we think too often that it is the business of Bill Gates or Warren Buffett of this world.
+Even today, we too often think that it is the affair of the Bill Gates or the Warren Buffett of this world.
 It is believed that being a philanthropist requires having raised huge sums of money.

 It is an outdated conception that it would do well to dust off and expand.
 Whether it is called philanthropy, sharing or mutual aid, this solidarity can and must be within everyone's reach.
 It is the only way to respond to the immense challenges that we collectively face.